Structures of Sexual Reality

 In these locations where sexual ethics are nonexistent, U.S. soldiers leave behind children and acquire a sense of male power over the sexuality of women that is contrary to a healthy male role in relation to women.
 The language of male misogyny is acquired and nurtured in the U.S. military.
 U.S. veterans bring home the affects of living without sexual ethics.
 Of course, it is unnatural for men to be living in mass and without women.
 The military is a breeding ground for sexual colloquialisms and all types of unethical sexual behavior.

 The proliferation of pornography and its deleterious affects on society is altogether ignored by those who scapegoat peaceful homosexual persons.
 Empathy can be given to those who suffer a misdirected desire but those who profit from abusive sexuality should be punished by legal regulations.
 If those who scapegoat homosexual persons for producing social ills do not address the economic injustice of the sex industry they only exhibit ignorance and their own shame.

-I think Paul had the menstrual cycle in mind when offering his advice in First Cor.
-7:5 but did not identify this specifically because of not wanting to exclude post menopausal women, or exclude a simple decision to practice the spiritual discipline of sexual restraint.
+I think Paul had the menstrual cycle in mind when offering his advice in 1st Corinthians 7:5 but did not identify this specifically because of not wanting to exclude post menopausal women, or exclude a simple decision to practice the spiritual discipline of sexual restraint.

 If the sexual impulse is uncontrollable then the choice to abstain is impossible.
 That sexual restraint is a spiritual discipline affirms the need for sexuality to be governed by the religious.
 Sexual ethics require limits for male / female relationships where sexual behavior is naturally accommodated.
 The application of sexual ethics must be applied to those who identify as homosexual where sexuality is not naturally accommodated.